 “But,” you may say, “I’m not called to be a prophet.”

 Oh yes you are!
 In baptism and confirmation you were anointed priest, prophet, and king.
 And if you haven’t noticed, prophets don’t usually win popularity contests!

 Of course, if you are prudent and humble and sensitive as you go about this prophetic task of correction, your chances of success will be greater.
 The Lord Jesus gives us direction about this in Matthew 18: first, go privately to the person and treat him or her like a brother or sister, not like your inferior.
 If you get nowhere, get another to help you.
 If you still run into a stone wall, refer it to the Church, which in most cases would mean someone in authority such as a pastor or bishop or apostolic delegate.

 The bottom line is: we owe a debt of love to our brothers and sisters (Romans 13:8-10).
 And love does its best to dissuade a person from walking over a cliff.

-This post on the biblical approach to fraternal correction as loving intervention is offered as a reflection upon the readings for the 23rd Sunday in Ordinary Time, liturgical cycle A (Ezekiel 33:7-9), Psalm 95, Romans 13:8-10; Matthew 18:15-20).
-We are called to be humble prophets who watch out for each other in love.
+This post focuses on the biblical approach to fraternal correction as loving intervention.
+It concerns our vocation to be prophets and watchmen, watching out in love for one another.
+The post is a reflection upon the readings for the 23rd Sunday in Ordinary Time, liturgical cycle A (Ezekiel 33:7-9), Psalm 95, Romans 13:8-10; Matthew 18:15-20).
+Our vocation is to be humble prophets who watch out for each other in love.